Futako-tamagawa Station: Station layout

+The station is composed of two island platforms.

+Platforms

 Surrounding area

-The east side of Futako-Tamagawa station is mostly occupied by the Futako-Tamagawa Rise complex.
+The east side of Futako-tamagawa Station is mostly occupied by the Futako-Tamagawa Rise complex.
 The Tamagawa Takashimaya (玉川高島屋) shopping center, located on the west side, is a branch of the Takashimaya department store chain.
 It opened as Japan's first suburban shopping centre in 1969, and kick-started the development of similar stores around Japan.
 St. Mary's International School students use this station as a primary way to get to school.
 Rakuten also has its corporate headquarters adjacent to this station.